Camborne Town Deal Transport Schemes

 2024 Online Public Exhibition

-Camborne residents are being asked for their views on revised proposals to improve public spaces and the way people travel around the town centre.
+Camborne residents were asked for their views on revised proposals to improve public spaces and the way people travel around the town centre.
+The consultation concluded on the 15th May 2024.

 The Camborne Renew project has been amended to reflect the views of those who took part in a public consultation last year and the plans are now available to view online and at Council Offices, Dolcoath Ave, Camborne TR14 8SX .

-Changes made as a result of resident feedback include:
+Changes made as a result of previous resident feedback include:

 Earlier proposals for altering the flow of traffic along Trelowarren Street will now no longer take place.